stefb965/microsoft-graph-docs/api-reference/v1.0/resources/group_overview.md

     "visibility": "Public"
 }
 ```
-Learn more about Office 365 groups and the administrator experiences [here](https://support.office.com/en-us/article/Learn-about-Office-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2).
+For more details, see [Learn about Office 365 Groups](https://support.office.com/en-us/article/Learn-about-Office-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2).

-## Security groups and mail-enabled security groups
+### Security groups and mail-enabled security groups
-Security groups are for controlling user access to resources.
-By checking whether or not a user is a member of a security group, your app can make authorization decisions when that user is trying to access some secure resources in your app.
+Security groups are used to control user access to resources.
+Your app can use security group memberships to make authorization decisions when users try to access secure resources within the app.
 Security groups can have users and other security groups as members.

-Mail-enabled security groups are used in the same way as security groups are, but with the added feature of a shared mailbox for the groups.
-Mail-enabled security groups can't be created through the API, but other group operations will still work here.
-Learn more in the [Manage mail-enabled security groups Exchange article](https://technet.microsoft.com/en-us/library/bb123521(v=exchg.160).aspx).
+Mail-enabled security groups are similar to security groups, with the added feature of a shared mailbox.
+Mail-enabled security groups can't be created through the API, but other group operations work on them.
+For more details, see [Manage mail-enabled security groups in Exchange](https://technet.microsoft.com/en-us/library/bb123521(v=exchg.160).aspx).

-### Example of security group
+The following is an example of a security group.

 ```http
 {